gep13/gep13/input/blog/how-many-spam-comments-do-you-get-on-your-blog.md

 Title: How many spam comments do you get on your blog?
 Published: 11/12/2011
 Tags:
-- Blog
+- blog
-- Comments
+- comments
-- Spam
+- spam
 ---

 For the last three months, the about of spam comments that I have been getting on my blog has been steadily increasing, as you can see here.